 In situations where a person is unable to provide care for their child, a relative adoption (also called kinship adoption) may be necessary.
 This occurs when a family member of the child assumes legal responsibility for their care as a custodial guardian after the biological parents have had their parental rights terminated by court order.
 There are various reasons why this may occur, such as the parents being unable to provide a safe and stable environment for the child.
 Contributing factors may include:

-One area where your adoption attorney Near Me Conway, SC will be incredibly helpful is if a home study is needed for you to adopt a child.
+One area where your adoption attorney in Conway, SC will be incredibly helpful is if a home study is needed for you to adopt a child.
 All adoptions completed through direct placements or adoption agencies in South Carolina require home studies.
 These studies are conducted through a licensed home study provider.
 To be considered as adoptive parents in South Carolina, you must complete the home study process.

 This evaluation is conducted before and after placement to assess your ability to provide a secure and loving home for your adopted child.
 The assessment involves at least two in-person interviews with prospective parents and individual interviews with every household member.
 The home study needs to be completed before any adoptive placement and must be renewed annually before the placement of an adopted child is finalized.